 They say the first person you kill is always the hardest, that it will weigh on your conscience.
 I wouldn’t know about that.
 Those first ones didn’t seem so hard to me.
 It was later, when they started to add up.
 There’s probably something easy about it when it’s nice and neat.
 This wasn’t so neat.
 Someone was going to have to clean up Sonja Hoff’s brains, replace the mattress and maybe even the curtains, dotted not only with her blood but a lariat, wagon wheel, and rather prophetically, an old-west six shooter.
 But it wasn’t like the place didn’t need a good cleaning anyway.

 The photographer turned to everything on top of the vanity across from the bed.
 There was her purse.
 In it, I was sure, would be the matchbook I’d given her the night before.
 He shot a photo of things as they lay, the flashbulb popped out onto the floor.
 He dug in his coat pocket for a new one, snapped it into place, and took another photo from a different angle.
 That flashbulb clattered off somewhere under the bed.
 Then he snapped the latch and dumped the contents of her purse.
 Lipstick.
 Some keys on a ring.
 Handkerchief.
 Whatever.
 A whole bunch of shit.
 And sure enough, the Rail Yard matchbook.
 He pushed it all around with the eraser end of a pencil until he was satisfied with the layout.
-When he bent over his bag to load up his pocket with more flashbulbs, pulling them one by one off a cardboard holder, I excused myself to pass in the tight space between the bed and vanity.
+When he bent over his bag to load up his pockets with more flashbulbs, pulling them one by one off a cardboard holder, I excused myself to pass in the tight space between the bed and vanity.
 In one quick motion the matchbook was in my hand.

 When Greenberg came out I was smoking a cigarette lit with a stick pulled from the Rail Yard matchbook.
 An ambulance was trying to jockey in between all the marked and unmarked police cars in the small parking lot.